Blog Categories

 • Sun-dried tomatoes

-Not sure what to eat once granola, oatmeal, and cereal are removed from your diet?
-Try these low-carb breakfast recipes for your busiest mornings.
+I have found that you can still have delicious breakfasts without granola, oatmeal, and cereal in your diet!
+Try these keto breakfast recipes for your busiest mornings.

-These low-carb meals work great for lunch or dinner.
+Below are my favorite easy keto meals for a keto lunch or a keto dinner.
 Make a large batch of each on Sunday, then enjoy throughout the week.

-Here’s a tip that may sound counter-intuitive: If weight loss is a goal, keep snacks on hand.
-By keeping a few healthy, low-carb snacks handy at all times, you’re less likely to reach for a bag of chips, pretzels, or a granola bar to hold you over.
+Here’s a counter-intuitive tip: By keeping a few healthy, low-carb snacks handy at all times, you’re less likely to reach for a bag of chips, pretzels, or a granola bar to hold you over.
+Here are my favorite keto-friendly snacks to fight those cravings:

 Join the Internet's largest keto newsletter